Compare Car Insurance Quotes in the UK

 Criminal Convictions

 If you have had past criminal convictions, your insurance is likely higher.
-Commonly, this is points on your licence for things such as speeding.
+Commonly, this is on your licence for things such as speeding.
 This deems you a higher risk to the car insurance company, so you will be expected to pay more.

 Additional Drivers